Pouchyno29/BCS-230-Lab-7-Taks1-Magic-Squares/README.md

 two-dimensional 3x3 array.
-It should have a Boolean function isMagicSquare that accepts the array as an argument and returns true if it is determines it is a Magic square and false it not as shown in the shell code bellow.
+It should have a Boolean function isMagicSquare that accepts the array as an argument and returns true if it is determines it is a Magic square and false if it is not.